bobbybudnick/SFS-LINUX-GENERIC-MULTITOUCH/README.md

 A script to easily run Retroarch along with the main script is included.
 The support script also disables and reenables Easystroke if it is used.

+Patch 1 adds automatic touch screen detection and more comments.